Nicnit/Counterfactuals-Generator-Analyzer/README.md

 ### Insufficient Pre-Event Data

 Need at least 2-3x the event duration in pre-event data.
-Example:
-- Event duration: 3 days
-- Minimum pre-event data: 6-9 days
-- Recommended: 2-4 weeks

 ### Multiple Entities

-With multiple entities (sensors, locations, stores), the script processes each entity separately, generates counterfactuals for each, and combines results in the output file.
+With multiple entities, the script processes each entity separately, generates counterfactuals for each, and combines results in the output file.

 ## Testing